speakASAP/nginx-microservice/docs/CONTAINER_NGINX_SYNC.md

 ### Automatic Container Starting

-If containers are missing, the script attempts to start them using `deploy-smart.sh`.
-This ensures:
+If containers are missing, the script optionally attempts to start them using `deploy-smart.sh`.
+This is **not required** for nginx to function:

-- Missing containers are started automatically
+- Missing containers are optionally started automatically (non-blocking)
-- Services are ready before nginx restart
+- Nginx can run without containers (will return 502s until containers are available)
-- No manual intervention needed
+- No manual intervention needed - nginx will connect when containers start

 ## Integration with Blue/Green Deployment